FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 ## Connect IoT Devices to FogFlow

 When data flow from a sensor device towards broker, it is called Northbound Flow, whereas it is Southbound Flow, when data flow from broker towards the actuator devices.
-FogFlow relies on this bi-directional data flow to realize the actual idea behind it.
+FogFlow relies on this bidirectional data flow to realize the actual idea behind it.

 To receive data from the sensor devices, refer